Manuel Alves Branco, 2nd Viscount of Caravelas

 Manuel Alves Branco, 2nd Viscount of Caravelas (/pt-BR/; 7 June 1797 - 13 July 1855) was a Brazilian politician, economist, and magistrate during the Empire of Brazil (1822–1889).
 He held the positions of general deputy, minister of justice, minister of finance, senator and was also the first de jure Prime Minister of Brazil.

 Born in Salvador in 1797, Alves Branco left Brazil to study at the University of Coimbra in 1815, where he received a degree in Law and Natural Sciences in 1823.
 After returning to Brazil in 1824, he served as judge in Salvador, Santo Amaro and finally Rio de Janeiro.
 He began his political career in 1830 after being elected general deputy for Bahia to the General Assembly's 2nd legislature (1830–1833), joining the Liberal Party.

 During his political career, Alves Branco was responsible for the introduction of several important measures.
 He was the main drafter of Brazil's first Criminal Procedure Code and, together with José Bonifácio, was also behind the country's first legal initiative towards women's suffrage.
 As minister of finance, he introduced a new customs tariff in 1844 with the primary aim of increasing Brazil's revenue and reducing the fiscal deficit in the country's trade balance.
-The tariff, which became known as Alves Branco Tariff, led to a relative surge in industrialization in Brazil.
+The tariff, which became known as the Alves Branco Tariff, led to a relative surge in industrialization in Brazil.
 He died in Niterói in 1855.